foundry-mcp/team05-mcp-server/README.md

 # gatan_server.py (to be added)
 The zeroMQ based server that communicates with the Gatan Digital Micrograph software on the Gatan PC.
 This server is based on the "mulitscan_server" and not in the repo yet.

+# mcp_distiller.py
+A mcp agent that can get data from the Distiller database.
+You can get a range of scan_ids or data from a specific data set id.